Injong of Goryeo: 1127–1136: Reforms and Myo Cheong's rebellion

 Goryeo to the extent that thirty-six states, including Jin, would pay homage to it.
 He urged Injong to declare himself emperor, institute his own era name, and attack the "arrogant Jin".
-A memorandum to this effect was also submitted to Injong by Cheong Chi-sang and Yun Oni.
+A memorandum to this effect was also submitted to Injong by Chŏng Chi-sang and Yun Ŏn-i.
 Aided by the indecision of Injong an uneasy equilibrium between the factions continued for several years.

 Disappointed by the rate of reforms, insufficiently decisive stance against Jin, and alarmed by purges of some of it supporters, Myo Cheong rebelled in 1135.
 At the Western Capital the rebels declared a new state of Taewi (Great Accomplishment).
 The rebels were enthusiastically supported in the northwest, but most of Myo Cheong's supporters in Kaesong deserted him.
 It is still debated whether Myo Cheong was actually the principal driving force of the rebellion or just its figurehead.

 Im Weonae, the king's father-in-law, on the news of the revolt, mobilized armies to protect Kaesong.
-Officials associated with Myo Cheong were prosecuted: some, like Cheong Chi-sang were executed, and many banished during 1135-1136.
+Officials associated with Myo Cheong were prosecuted: some, like Chŏng Chi-sang were executed, and many banished during 1135–1136.
 Several attempts were made to negotiate with the rebels.
 The situation became particularly threatening when the offers of military assistance came both from the Jin and Southern Song.
-Eventually Kim Bu-sik led a successful military campaign against the rebels.
+Eventually Kim Pusik led a successful military campaign against the rebels.
 Myo Cheong was assassinated by his own army, and in early 1136 Pyongyang fell to the government forces.
-Yun Oni distinguished himself in action against the rebels, but was still banished by Kim Bu-sik as an associate of Cheong Chi-sang.
+Yun Ŏn-i distinguished himself in action against the rebels, but was still banished by Kim Pusik as an associate of Chŏng Chi-sang.

 1137–1146

-From the suppression of the Myo Cheong rebellion until his official retirement in 1142 Kim Bu-sik was an unchallenged leader of the Goryeo government.
-From 1140 onwards the banished supporters of Myo Cheong began to be recalled.

-By the early eleven forties the conflict of the Southern Song and the Jin reached an equilibrium that was formalized during the negotiates of 1141-1142.
+From the suppression of the Myo Cheong rebellion until his official retirement in 1142 Kim Pusik was an unchallenged leader of the Goryeo government.
+From 1140 onwards the banished supporters and associates of Myo Cheong began to be recalled and reinstated.
+By the early eleven forties the conflict of the Southern Song and the Jin reached an equilibrium that was formalized during the negotiates of 1141–1142.
 The Southern Song emperor recognized the suzerainty of Emperor Xizong of Jin, paying an annual tribute of 250,000 bolts of silk and taels of silver.
-Goryo exchanges several embassies with the Jin, and in 1142 Injong was formally invested as its vassal.
+Goryeo exchanges several embassies with the Jin, and in 1142 Injong was formally invested as its vassal.

 In 1143 Injong appointed fourteen local magistrates, making another step in bringing local administration under the central control.
 As a result of the reforms of Yejong and Injong about one third of Goryeo's 450 or so prefectures and counties were under a direct control of the central government.

-In 1142, Injong ordered the compilation of the Samguk Sagi, a chronicle of events in the Three Kingdoms and Unified Silla.
-Using Chinese histories (particularly Shiji by Sima Qian), Kim Bu-sik at the head of the fourteen-author team compiled the oldest extant source on Korean history.
+In 1142, Injong ordered the compilation of the Samguk sagi, a chronicle of events in the Three Kingdoms and Unified Silla.
+Using Chinese histories (particularly Shiji by Sima Qian), Kim Pusik at the head of the fourteen-author team compiled the oldest extant source on Korean history.
 It was submitted to Injong in late 1145 or early 1146.